Posted on 4th February, 2021

-While the majority of people associate tobacco smoking with lung cancer, as they should, there are numerous other health problems it can result in over the years.
+While the majority of people associate smoking with lung cancer, as they should, there are numerous other health problems it can result in over the years.

 Cigarette smoke contains over 7,000 chemicals, out of which 250 are harmful to our bodies, so the range of diseases smoking can cause is much wider.

 Over 34 million smokers in the United States and 16 million are struggling with smoke-related diseases.

 Although smoking has been around since ancient times, it was only in the 1950s and the 1960s that a series of medical studies proving the causal relationship between smoking and lung disease emerged.

 Since then, scientists have been relentlessly studying the health effects of smoking and thereby discovering multiple other respiratory diseases this habit is accountable for.